 TO LISTEN TO THE AUDIO VERSION, CLICK ON THE PODCAST PLAYER ARROW BELOW:

-In honor of the feast day of Our Lady of Lourdes on February 11, the next two episodes will focus on St. Bernadette Soubirous, the visionary who saw the apparition of the Blessed Virgin Mary in Lourdes, France on February 1858 and subsequently brought forth the miraculous spring that brings comfort and healing – sometimes miraculous ones – to the millions of people who visit the shrine each year, Catholic and non-Catholic alike.
+In honor of her feast day on April 16, this post and the next will focus on St. Bernadette Soubirous, the visionary who saw the apparition of the Blessed Virgin Mary in Lourdes, France on February 1858 and subsequently brought forth the miraculous spring that brings comfort and healing – sometimes miraculous ones – to the millions of people who visit the shrine each year, Catholic and non-Catholic alike.

 Some of the non-Catholic readers out there might be wondering, “What’s up with Catholics and their saints?”
 Contrary to the erroneous beliefs of some, Catholics do NOT “worship” the Blessed Mother or canonized saints, as worship and adoration belong to God alone.
 We do, however, respect and honor them, due to the fact that a human being is declared a saint by the Church because they are deemed to have exhibited “heroic virtue” during their life on earth.
 During the lengthy canonization process, every aspect of the candidate’s life is scrutinized meticulously by the Church.
 This process can take many years, even decades or centuries before they are declared canonized saints.
 As saints, they become role models to whom we look to for inspiration, and for whose intercession we ask.
 Catholics do not believe that the saints of their own power grant our requests, but that they pray to God on our behalf, just as you might ask a friend here on earth to pray for you when you are in need.
 So to Catholics, asking a saint to intercede for us is no different, as we consider them our heavenly friends.